Affirm/affirm-merchant-sdk-ios/README.md

 Once the checkout has been successfully confirmed by the user, the AffirmCheckoutDelegate object will receive a checkout token.
 This token should be forwarded to your server, which should then use the token to authorize a charge on the user's account.
 For more details about the server integration, see our [API documentation](https://docs.affirm.com/Integrate_Affirm/Direct_API#3._Authorize_the_charge).

+Note - For VCN Checkout, all actions should be done using your existing payment gateway and debit card processor using the virtual card number returned after a successful checkout.

 ## Promotional Messaging

-Affirm Promotional Messaging allows you to inform customers about the availability of installment financing.
-Promos consist of promotional messaging, which appears directly in your app, and a modal, which is opened when the user clicks on the promotional button.
+Affirm promotional messaging components—monthly payment messaging and educational modals—show customers how they can use Affirm to finance their purchases.
+Promos consist of promotional messaging, which appears directly in your app, and a modal, which which offers users an ability to prequalify.

 To display promotional messaging, the SDK provides the `AffirmPromotionalButton` class, only requires the developer to add to their view and configure to implement.
 The AffirmPromotionalButton is implemented as follows: